curl/everything-curl/internals/tests/ci.md

 failing the jobs on a permanent basis.

-We work hard to make them not, but it is a tough job and we often see red builds even for changes that should otherwise be "all green".
+We work hard to make them not, but it is a tough job and we often see red builds even for changes that should otherwise be all green.